-- grinders to crush plasterboard various plant types are available, ranging from large stationary plant to small oneperson mobile chippers (a hammer mill is often used) - screens to sort particle sizes and paper from gypsum - a baghouse or air vacuum system to capture dust - front-end loaders and excavators to move processed and unprocessed product.
+- grinders to crush plasterboard various plant types are available (a hammer mill is often used) - screens to sort particle sizes and paper from gypsum.

-Operating a plasterboard recycling plant
+Operating a mobile crushing plant

 Have clear operating systems and procedures

 If you want a quality product, every stockpile, every shift, it makes sense to document your procedures and let everyone know what they need to do and how they should do it.